Skip to main content

 Councillor for Vincent Square Ward

-Selina has lived in Vincent Square ward for over 24 years and some of her family moved into the ward during the war.
+Selina has lived in Vincent Square ward for over 25 years and some of her family moved into the ward during the war.
+She was first elected in May 2018, and currently sits on the Council's Vulnerable Adults, Health and Communities Policy and Scrutiny Committee and the Ratings Panel.

 Vincent Square